HomeDocumentationAPI Reference

 Instead:

-• Store raw responses as JSON when possible
+• Store raw answers as JSON when possible

 Recommended normalized table